Kainalu

 No analysis available

-I searched for wording like "laundry on each floor," "laundry room on every floor," and similar phrases.
-The remarks repeatedly mention in-unit washer/dryer instead, which does not support community laundry on every floor.
+I searched the public remarks for wording like "laundry on every floor," "laundry room on each floor," and similar community-laundry references.
+The listings repeatedly mention in-unit washer/dryer or washer/dryer hookups instead, which does not support community laundry on every floor.

 Parking is clearly offered at Kainalu.
 Multiple listings mention it directly, including 'covered parking stall,' 'secured parking stall,' '1 parking unit,' and '2 covered and secured parking stalls,' while current MLS data shows 11 of 15 listings with non-NONE parking features.
 The consistency across different remarks suggests this is a real building amenity rather than a copy-paste checkbox error.